tobydriscoll/udmath351/notes/second_linear/complex_numbers.md

 Like the absolute value, $|z|$ is the distance from $z$ to the origin, and $|w-z|$ is the distance between two complex numbers.
 Here, though, the distances are in the plane rather than on a line.

-An important operation on complex numbers that has no real counterpart is the {term}`conjugate`,
+An important operation on complex numbers that has no real counterpart is the **conjugate**,

 ```{math}
 \bar{z} =\text{Re}(z) - i \,\text{Im}(z).